DevArcana/pwr-pdzb/README.md

 KAGGLE_USERNAME=username
 KAGGLE_KEY=abcd1234defg5678abcd1234defg5678
 ```

+`Setup .kaggle folder` in your user root directory and `copy` previously downloaded `kaggle.json` file to this folder.

 In order for the setup script to work, ensure your python instance can be invoked via the `python` command: